foxglove/create-foxglove-extension/README.md

 ## Stay in touch

-Join our [Slack channel](https://foxglove.dev/join-slack) to ask questions, share feedback, and stay up-to-date on what our team is working on.
+Join our [Slack channel](https://foxglove.dev/join-slack) to ask questions, share feedback, and stay up to date on what our team is working on.